Mint Mobile Senior Phone Plan Review 2024

 Mint’s plans are prepaid, so you need to pay for your minutes (and data) in advance.
 Purchasing my package was easy.
 I just clicked “shop plans,” chose my plan (the Unlimited Plan for $30 per month), and gave Mint my credit card details.
 I was now on Team Mint.
 Or almost.
 I still had to wait two to three days for Mint to deliver my 3-in-1 SIM kit.
 Then I had to activate it.
 Next-day air delivery was an option, too, for an extra $15.

 Keep in mind that when you sign up for Mint, you're selecting a three-month plan with a new customer rate.
 After the first three months, you'll have the choice between committing for a three-month, six-month, or 12-month period.
 Mint Mobile intentionally designed its plans so that the longer you commit, the cheaper the monthly rate will be.
 Not bad.
 We'd recommend buying in bulk (12-month periods) for the best rates.

-One thing to note is that Mint's Unlimited Plan isn't actually unlimited.
+One thing to note is that Mint’s Unlimited Plan isn’t actually unlimited.
 However, unlike some other mobile carriers, they’re not trying to hide this.
-If you exceed 35 GB of data — your monthly allowance — you'll be on 2G speeds with 480p video until the end of your billing period.
+If you exceed 35 GB of data — your monthly allowance — you’ll experience lower 2G speeds with 480p video until the end of your billing period.

 Just for the record, 480p video, while technically standard definition, won’t disrupt your mobile experience.
-2G speeds could be a pain, say, if you're on your way to visit the grandkids in Topeka and Google Maps is still back in Kansas City.
+2G speeds could be a pain, say, if you’re on your way to visit the grandkids in Topeka and Google Maps is still back in Kansas City.

 But there are plenty of ways to save data so this never happens.
-Like using Mint's Wi-Fi Calling and Text feature when you're at home or on trusted networks.
+You can use Mint’s Wi-Fi Calling and Text feature when you’re at home or on trusted networks.